When Perseverance Pays Off: Lessons from Tommy Fleetwood’s First PGA Tour Win

 Each visit with us is strictly 1:1, and can last anywhere from 30-60 minutes depending on your preference of services and specific needs.
 Our costs are publicly listed, as we believe in full transparency with our patients, clients and customers.
 And we will never limit your visits; if you need care, we are here for you.
 But remember, you still have options for seeking reimbursement for your physical therapy care.
 Speak with your health insurance company and see if your plan offers out-of-network benefits.
 If so, you may be able to submit the billing claim (what we call a superbill) to the insurance company for possible reimbursement.

-see here) comparing cash pay to insurance-based physical therapy found that cash-based services…
+As a final note, a recent study (see here) comparing cash pay to insurance-based physical therapy found that cash-based services…

 1. Decreased the total number of visits